DataWithMichael/Super-Cafe-ETL-Pipeline/README.md

    - Lambda extracts CSV data and transforms it using the same rules as local ETL:
      - Split orders and items
      - Generate UUIDs
-     - Normalize branch and product data
+     - Normalise branch and product data
      - Assign default `quantity = 1`

 3. **Data Loading:**